-SBT of age three and more are distributed so widely in the area between off New Zealand and off Cape that means a fraction of the whole stock is the subject of the aerial survey in the Great Australian Bight and longliners in Taiwan and Japan.
+SBT of age three and more are distributed so widely in the area between off New Zealand and off Cape that a part of the whole stock is the subject of the aerial survey in the Great Australian Bight and longliners in Taiwan and Japan.
 SBT of age-1 is thought to be distributed in the coastal area of Western Australia (Itoh and Sakai 2009b).
 A recruitment index derived from SBT age-1 in Western Australia by any measure (not restricting trolling catch) has a potential that represents whole the stock at an age.

 There are advantages of the trolling survey compared to the acoustic survey and the aerial survey, which is complementary with other methods.
 Species identification and size of SBT are definite data which were actually measured in the trolling survey.
 The trolling survey is a robust research against wind, wave and swell.
-There were few days that suspended the research during the cruise due to rough sea condition in eight years.
+There were few days that suspended the research during the cruise due to rough sea condition in ten years.
 We did not find a tendency that SBT were less caught in rough sea condition.

 To derive accurate year trend in index of recruitment level, we need to exclude other factors that fluctuate by year.
 Carrying out the research in consistent method for all years is a good way for this.
-We have not changed the vessel used, gear specification used, and general research method for nine years.
-The research area has been consistent for nine years where the main research area has been off Bremer Bay and carried out the piston-line survey.
-It is expected that an index which reflects only for annual SBT recruitment change is derived relatively easily.
+We have not changed the gear specification used, and general research method for ten years.
+We changed the research vessel this year, but type and size of the vessels were same to the one previously used.
+The research area has been consistent for ten years where the main research area has been off Bremer Bay and carried out the piston-line survey.
+Such consistent survey design is expected to facilitate to obtain index that reflects only for annual SBT recruitment change.

-Actually, agreements of trends were observed between the trolling survey indices derived from this survey and several recruitment indices from the CCSBT stock assessment, e.g. recruitment from OM and CPUE of age-4 SBT in Japanese longline (CCSBT-ESC/1409/34).
+Actually, agreements of trends were observed between the trolling survey indices derived from this survey and several recruitment indices from the CCSBT stock assessment, e.g. recruitment from OM and CPUE of age-4 SBT in Japanese longline (Itoh 2014).
 Up to now, the trolling survey appeared to succeed in providing data for the recruitment index that represents the whole age-1 SBT stock.
 Then, there is no need to change the current survey design so far.

 However, it does not guarantee the survey design to be appropriate in future.
 There are several points of concerns to be pointed out relating representativeness of the research data against the whole age-1 stock.
 One concern is that SBT distribution within the research area changed by year.
 For example, few SBT were caught on the shelf edge in 2013 and 2014, though many SBT were caught there in previous years (Itoh et al. 2013).
+In 2016, SBT were observed not only continental shelf but also on the shelf-edge.

 Another concern is distribution of SBT in other areas.
 A part of SBT age-1 may have already left the survey area at the time of the trolling survey.
 Some fish may have not yet arrived, or some fish may do not come the trolling survey area.
 However, we have little information that shows existence of large amounts of age-1 SBT outside of the trolling research area in January and February.
-Even though aerial survey reported "age-1" fish in Great Australian Bight, their definition of less than 8kg to be age-1 (Eveson et al. 2013) was too large for age-1 fish which actually weigh about 3 kg.
+Even though aerial survey reported "age-1" fish in Great Australian Bight, their definition of less than 8kg to be age-1 (Eveson et al. 2013) was too large for age-1 fish (3 kg in mean).
 Electronic tagging or examination on the environmental condition would be an effective way to know distribution dynamics of age-1 SBT.